cjus/python-coding-challenge/README.md

 # A Coding Challenge

-I recently applied for a job that asked whether I'd be willing to complete a coding challenge. åThe challenge was hosted on a a programming site with the following description (note I've changed the wording to protect the challenge for future developers):
+I recently applied for a job that asked whether I'd be willing to complete a coding challenge.
+The challenge in question was marked as hard on the programming site and only 26% of the developers who attempted it have been able to solve it.
+I score 100% - but I don't say that to brag.
+The problem took me quite some time and effort to complete.
+The reason is that it's a computer science problem and I don't have a formal computer science education.
+Although, I do have past game programming experience including in Chess AI - but that was also a long time ago!

-It's the sort of problem that reminds you of all those things you learned in school but never thought you'd use in the real world.
-It's also the sort of problem that you can't brute force your way through.
-You have to think about the problem and come up with a solution that is both efficient and effective.
+The challenge requires the use of data structures and algorithms to solve, involving the use of a search algorithm and search tree data structure.
+Due to the complexity of the problem, it's not possible to brute force your way through it.
+The use of alpha-beta pruning is also required to solve the problem in real-time.

 **Quick summary**
 - You have a four lane bridge with one to four bikes at the start of the bridge.